 A Player registration fee for both East Central and State League is $150-$200* which covers NSC membership fee, Flatgrass Tournament and referee fees associated with the league games.
 Additional costs are incurred per team based on additional training and tournament fees.
 Please refer to each team’s prospectus for additional information.

 Scholarships are available.
-Select "Classic Scholarship" under "NSC Forms" in the left column at the NSC home page.
+Select "Classic Scholarship" under "NSC Forms at the NSC home page.
 Or click on this link: Classic Scholarship Application

 Olympic Developmental Program (ODP)